 The Stuhrling Anatol 371 is one of the top-selling models out of the company’s vast product line, and once you take a look at it, it is clear why.
 “A window into time” is what describes this timepiece the most – every little detail of the mechanism’s complex construction is displayed for all to see.

-Standing at 48mm in case diameter, the watch houses four distinct elements on the dial – a Sun and Moon indicator (which has earned the piece a place on our list of the best men’s moon phase watches), GMT, a golden balance wheel, and Stuhrling Original label.
+Standing at 48mm in case diameter, the watch houses four distinct elements on the dial – a Sun and Moon indicator (which has earned this piece a place on our list of the best men’s moon phase watches), GMT, a golden balance wheel, and Stuhrling Original label.

 The whole compound harmonizes with an electric blue tint of the hands and indices, which comes to the rescue in improving reading the time on such a busy face.